 Even though Gershon Lehrman Group appears to offer more consulting gigs than some of its competitors, consulting is not regular work.
 You may get a job or two per month.
 And many of those are likely to involve an hour or less of your time.

 That said, none of the consulting platforms restrict you from signing up with their competitors.
 It’s not a bad idea to register with multiple consulting sites.
-Others to consider: Maven and Zintro.
+You can register with GLG here.

 What their users say (from Indeed)